Architecture

 - ChainLaunch is the central component that coordinates deployments

-- ChainLaunch connects to a database for persistent storage
+- ChainLaunch uses an embedded SQLite database for persistent storage

 - ChainLaunch deploys both Peers and Orderers using Systemd